Nealelab/sc_enrichment/README.md

 gcloud docker -- push gcr.io/ukbb-gay-was/ldscore
 ```

 2. Prepare a tab-separated file containing the inputs for the `dsub` command.
-See an example in the `/example/` folder.
+See an example in `/example/submit_list_example.tsv`.
-This fields are mandatories:
+These fields are mandatories:
 ```
 --env INPUT_SUMSTAT - File containing the gene list to calculate partition h2 --env INPUT_GENELIST - List of comma-separated files (already processed with munge_sumstats.py) where to apply partition LDscore, files should end with .sumstats.gz